Skip to main content

 • Element451 - Custom Event - Event Registration Cancelled

-* - A "guid" or Globally Unique Identifier is a unique ID for assets within Element451.
+*A “guid” or Globally Unique Identifier is a unique ID for assets within Element451.

-** - Why "Milestone"?
-These activities roughly correspond to Milestones within Element451.
+**Why “Milestone”?
+These activities roughly correspond to milestones within Element451.

 Using the Meta (Facebook) Pixel

-The Meta Ads Manager requires the Meta Pixel to be deployed on each page where pageviews and conversion events are logged.
+The Meta Ads Manager requires the Meta Pixel to be deployed on each page where page views and conversion events are logged.

 Deploying the Meta Pixel on Element451 Pages

-If your Google Tag Manager instance already has a Tag for the Meta Pixel, ensure that the Tag will fire on Element451 Pages.
-If the Tag is triggered by "All Pages," this should work without issue.
-If the Tag is triggered only on some pages, you may need to adjust the trigger to include your Element451 Pages.
+If your Google Tag Manager instance already has a tag for the Meta Pixel, ensure that the tag will fire on Element451 pages.
+If the tag is triggered by “All Pages,” this should work without issue.
+If the tag is triggered only on some pages, you may need to adjust the trigger to include your Element451 pages.

-Custom HTML Deployment
+• Custom HTML Deployment

-The Meta Pixel can be deployed in a variety of ways.
-One way is via a "Custom HTML" tag.
+The Meta Pixel can be deployed in various ways.
+One way is via a Custom HTML tag.
 This tag allows you to manually paste the pixel onto your website.
-Note that, by default, the pixel is only configured to capture pageview events.
+Note that, by default, the pixel is only configured to capture page view events.
 Additional events, like lead events, need to be configured in the code.

-Community Template Facebook Pixel Tag Deployment
+• Facebook Pixel Tag Deployment (Community Template)

-This template provides an interface where the Pixel ID can be easily added, and the Event selected.
-By default, the Event will be set to "PageView".
+• This template provides an interface where the Pixel ID can be easily added and the event selected.
+By default, the event will be set to “PageView”.
 The list of default events can be found here.
-Deploying this tag in this configuration will send pageview events to your Meta Ads Manager, which you can view in the Meta Ads Events Manager.
+Deploying this tag in this configuration will send page view events to your Meta Ads Manager, which you can view in the Meta Ads Events Manager.

 Element451 Custom Events and Meta Ads Events

-The Custom Events provided by Element451 to Google Tag Manager do correspond to the standard events supported by Meta Ads.
-Here is our recommended pairs.
+The custom events provided by Element451 to Google Tag Manager correspond to the standard events supported by Meta Ads.
+Here are our recommended pairs (Element451 Custom Event → Meta Ads Event) :

-Application Start
+• Application Start → Complete Registration

-Application Submit
+• Application Submit → Submit Application

-Event Registration
+• Event Registration → Complete Registration

 Meta Ads Domain Verification

 Meta Ads requires the website domain on which your ads will convert to be verified.
-There are several options to verify your domain, but only the DNS TXT file method will work with Element451 Pages, and it will only work if you have configured an external domain for your Pages.
+There are several options to verify your domain, but only the DNS TXT file method will work with Element451 pages, and it will only work if you have configured an external domain for your pages.

 Recommended Setup for Sending Events to Meta Ads